Lauren Daigle has postponed her May concert in Omaha due to coronavirus

-"You Say" singer Lauren Daigle has postponed several of her spring shows, including a stop May 14 at CHI Health Center Omaha.
+“You Say” singer Lauren Daigle has postponed several of her spring shows, including a stop May 14 at the CHI Health Center.

 Tickets will be honored at the new date, which has not been announced.